aws-amplify/docs/docs/lib/auth/fragments/ios/signin_next_steps/60_confirm_signup.md

-If you receive `confirmSignUp`, authentication flow could not proceed without confirming the user as part of signup.
-The next step is to invoke `confirmSignUp` api and follow the confirm signup flow.
+If you receive `confirmSignUp` as a next step, sign up could not proceed without confirming user information such as email or phone number.
+The next step is to invoke the `confirmSignUp` API and follow the confirm signup flow.

 <amplify-block-switcher>